Nassau County Office of the Inspector General

 Knowledge of a wide range of investigative practices, procedures and tools, particularly with respect to fraud or corruption.

-Experience in review and analysis of governmental, business and/or financial records in connection with inquiries into potential improprieties, false filings, or similar.
+Experience in review and analysis of governmental, business and/or financial records and transactions in connection with inquiries into potential improprieties, false filings, or similar.